Gear

 • waterproof for snow and streams

-For general all purpose warm weather, I have had good luck with the Merrell Moab Ventilator (I and II).
+For general all purpose warm weather, I have had good luck with the Merrell Moab Ventilator.
 It is rugged enough and grippy enough for most situations while remaining comfortable on longer days.
-I just wore out my third pair, getting about 400 miles out of each.
+Since breaking my ankle at the end of 2023, I've been wearing Salomon X Ultra 3 Mid GTX for extra ankle support.
+The Salomons have become my main boot.

 For snow, I use Merrel Ventilator Waterproofs.